 Glass Spice Containers with Silver Metal Caps and Pour/Sift Shaker Lid

-Ideas For Using Homemade Mexican seasonings
+Ideas For Using Homemade Mexican Seasonings

 Use all-purpose Mexican seasoning to spice up your hamburger or chicken meat when making tacos, enchiladas, burritos, fajitas, or Mexican casseroles.
 It’s also great to season dips and hummus.
 Try it as a dry rub on meats before grilling.
 It would even be good as a seasoning for popcorn.